 The glow effect is achieved using sprite outline in HDR colors (applied via shader) and bloom post-processing.

-For the bloom effect Unity Post Processing Stack is used.
+For the bloom effect Unity Post Processing Stack (PPS) is used.
 You can replace it with similar 3rd-party solutions.

 Character sprite by Mikhail Pigichka.

 Can I use the effect with components other than SpriteRenderer (UI Image, Tilemap, etc)?

 Not directly (after all, this is SpriteGlow), but it’s possible if the component is using a shader similar to sprites (e.g UI objects, tilemaps and other “2D” stuff).
 For this you will have to create a material based on the